 The Michigan Journal of International Law accepts a wide variety of scholarship on issues of international law.
-Because for each Volume we are only able to publish approximately a dozen out of the hundreds of submissions we receive, we recommend that authors consider these general guidelines when submitting:
+Because we are only able to publish a handful of submissions per volume out of the hundreds of submissions we receive, we recommend that authors consider these general guidelines when submitting:

 The Journal only publishes articles that address issues of international law.
 We do not accept articles whose primary focus is foreign, domestic, or comparative law.
-Although articles may include discussion of those issues, the article should primarily address an international legal issue (e.g., ICL; IHL; IHRL; Int’l Investment Arbitration, etc.).
+Although articles may include discussion of those issues, the article should primarily address an international legal issue (including but not limited to: International Criminal Law; International Humanitarian Law; International Human Rights Law; International Trade Law; and International Investment Arbitration).
 We are particularly interested in submissions that take innovative approaches to timely issues.

 As a scholarly publication, the Journal pays particular attention to the quantity and quality of the support given for an author’s argument.
-We expect submissions to conform to the rules of citation set out in The Bluebook: A Uniform System of Citation (20th ed.
-2015), and, although we have no specific requirements, we recommend an approximate ratio of 2:1 for above-the-line text to below-the-line citations.
+We expect submissions to conform to the rules of citation set out in The Bluebook: A Uniform System of Citation (21st ed., 2020), and, although we have no specific requirements, we recommend an approximate ratio of 2:1 for above-the-line text to below-the-line citations.
 The Journal also looks at the quality of the citations and expects a mix of secondary and primary source material.

 How to Submit

-The Journal accepts submissions through the ExpressO online submission system only.
+The Journal prefers submissions through the Scholastica online submission system.
+If this submission method poses a financial burden, we will also accept articles sent to us at email@example.com.
 Please ensure that you have included a copy of your CV or resume with your article submission.